tjoskar/gitmoji-commit-hook/README.md

 ## Usage

-Add the following script in your `prepare-commit-msg` for your favorite git repo:
+In your git repo, add the following script in your `prepare-commit-msg` file

 ```
 #!/bin/bash